-Meagan Sway is a Justice Fellow at the ACLU of Maine.
+Meagan Sway is Policy Counsel at the ACLU of Maine.
 Before Joining the ACLU in 2016, she was a staff attorney at Pine Tree Legal Assistance, a non-profit legal services provider in Maine.
 There, she represented homeowners in foreclosure and mortgage servicing abuse cases, citizens facing tax foreclosure on their homes, renters in danger of imminent homelessness, and indebted consumers pursued by third-party debt collectors.

 Prior to joining Pine Tree Legal, Meagan was an associate at a large law firm in New York.
 There, she represented clients in civil matters in state and federal courts, as well as men challenging their death sentences in Alabama and pregnant women in the custody of the New York Department of Corrections seeking to enforce their constitutional rights.
 Previously, Meagan was a fellow with the Equal Justice Initiative in Alabama, where she represented clients wrongly sentenced to death, juveniles sentenced to die in prison, terminally ill prisoners seeking compassionate early release, and sexual offenders challenging the collateral consequences of their convictions.